-Contract with health plans that reimburse clinicians for engaging patients in a formal and documented shared decision-making process (using a Washington State-approved patient decision aid when available) about prostate specific antigen testing for prostate cancer screening.
+- Contract with health plans that reimburse clinicians for engaging patients in a formal and documented shared decision-making process (using a Washington State-approved patient decision aid when available) about PSA testing for prostate cancer screening. - Do not include PSA testing for prostate cancer screening in employee health fairs or incentivize PSA testing in a wellness program (e.g., granting points towards a reduction in deductible for those self-reporting a PSA test).